 - Location: Connecticut

-Plate Surrender in ConnecticutCompare Car Insurance Rates in 3 Easy Steps
+Plate Surrender in ConnecticutCompare Car Insurance Rates in 3 Steps

 License plates are owned by the state.
 This means you must surrender your plates to the Department of Motor Vehicles (DMV) after moving out of Connecticut or selling your vehicle.
 Read on for additional details.

-After establishing residency, you have 60 days to register your vehicle with the DMV and obtain Connecticut license plates.
+After establishing residency, register your vehicle with the DMV and obtain Connecticut license plates.
 Surrendering your old plates is not required, unless mandated by your former state.

 Before registering, consider the type of plate you want for your car.
 You can choose a standard plate at no extra charge, or opt for one of Connecticut's specialized plates.